-CHICAGO, IL -- Homemade holiday cookies and pet treats will be sold by the pound on Saturday, December 14 from 9:30 am to 4:00 pm and Sunday, December 15 from 12:00 pm to 3:00 pm (or we run out), at the parish hall of Holy Trinity Orthodox Cathedral, 1121 N. Leavitt Street in Chicago.
+CHICAGO, IL -- Homemade holiday cookies and pet treats will be sold by the pound on Saturday, December 18 from 10:00 am to 3:00 pm and Sunday, December 19 from 11:00 pm to 2:00 pm (or we run out), at the parish hall of Holy Trinity Orthodox Cathedral, 1121 N. Leavitt Street in Chicago.

 The annual Cookie Walk supports the Cathedral's continuing restoration work.
-Donations of non-perishable food items will be accepted for the parish's collection benefitting the Lakeview Food Pantry.
+Donations of non-perishable food items will be accepted for the parish's collection benefitting local food pantries.
 A limited supply of gluten free baked goods will be available for sale as well.
 Please see Kelly Lardin with questions.